Rated 4.9/5 (153,281 ratings)

-How much does luggage storage cost in New York?
+How much does it cost to store luggage in New York?

 The price for luggage storage in New York is just $5.90/bag for the entire day.

-Where are there luggage storage locations in New York?
+Where can I store luggage in New York?

-There are multiple locations all around New York which can be booked through the Bounce platform including near New York City, Times Square, Empire State Building and many other areas.
+There are multiple locations all around New York which can be booked through the Bounce platform including near National September 11 Memorial, Coney Island Beach & Boardwalk, George Washington Bridge and many other areas.

 Is it safe to store your bags in New York?